 What test scores may be used for scholarship eligibility?

-- A composite score of 24 or higher on the ACT for either scholarship.
+- A composite score of 24 or higher on the ACT for the Academic or CTE Scholarship.

 - A WorkKeys assessment score of a 5 or higher on three test areas: Graphic Literacy, Workplace Documents, and Applied Math for the ND CTE scholarship.